Slate Run (Ohio)

 Slate Run is a tributary to the Scioto River; it flows through the Northwest corner of Upper Arlington, Ohio.
 The creek gets its name from the slate that makes up the creek bed.
 It winds through a ravine and has several small, yet prominent waterfalls.
-The creek is mainly fed by storm water runoff which makes the creek very susceptible to running dry during extended periods of no rain.
+The creek is mainly fed by stormwater runoff which makes the creek very susceptible to running dry during extended periods of no rain.